Abeer Eladany: Location of one of the Great Pyramid artefacts

 Shortly after moving to Aberdeen in 2005, Eladany joined a team of volunteers at the former Marischal Museum, which was part of the University of Aberdeen.
-In 2001 a record was found that indicated that one of three items taken from inside the Great Pyramid of Giza, a five-inch piece of cedar", had been donated to the University of Aberdeen by Grant's daughter in 1946.
+In 2001 a record was found that indicated that one of three items taken from inside the Great Pyramid of Giza, "a five-inch piece of cedar", had been donated to the University of Aberdeen by Grant's daughter in 1946.
 James Grant was a graduate of the University of Aberdeen and had assisted Waynman Dixon in the exploration of Queen's Camber.
 When the artefact was initially donated its significance was not thoroughly understood, and when it was catalogued the location where it was stored was not recorded.
 For years the wood fragment was somewhere in the university's extensive collections, but despite multiple searches it was never found.

 In 2018 Eladany was asked to be part of team to conduct a review of the university's collection of Asian art.
-During this survey she and Christina MacKenzie found a small box with old Egyptian flag on it.
+During this survey she and Christina MacKenzie found a small cigar box with old Egyptian flag on it.
 The box had an old serial number that did not match the serial number in the Asian collection.
 When cross-referenced with other records, the serial number matched the serial number of the cedar fragment in the Egyptian collection.

 The recovery of the cedar fragments is significant because, since the cedar is an organic material, it provided an opportunity to radiocarbon date an object from the Great Pyramid.
 Radiocarbon dating was undertaken in 2020, and the results indicated that the wood dates to sometime between 3341 BCE and 3094 BCE.
 This date range is over 500 years earlier than historical records had indicated, which date pyramid to the reign of pharaoh Khufu, c.
 2600 BCE.
 The age of the artefact may reflect the age of wood when it was put in the pyramid.
 It may have been from the core of a long-lived tree.
 Alternatively, since wood was scarce in ancient Egypt, it was often reused, so the cedar fragment may have already been old by time it was placed in Pyramid.